Mexico in Crisis

 We refuse to accept a world where the vast majority of people suffer hunger and want, where the vast majority of people have little or no control over their lives, where the vast majority of people live in fear of aggression.

-Through our work with the social and solidarity economy, our education programs, and our research collaborations, we look for ways to inspire people to work together to create a world more socially and economically just.
+The Center for Global Justice is a multi-cultural, democratically organized service, learning, and research center.
+Through our support of the social and solidarity economy, our public education programs, and our research collaborations we seek to empower ordinary people to work to create a more socially and economically just world.